How to prepare for the house's delivery day

 To that excitement, a pile of paperwork joins.
-Luckily, you hired great professionals, as a House Hunter, mortgage advisor, and inspector, to look out for you and to have your finger on the pulse during the whole process.
+Luckily, you hired great professionals, as a Buying agent, mortgage advisor, and home inspector, to look out for you and to have your finger on the pulse during the whole process.

 At the end of the bureaucratic procedure, comes the final house inspection and the transfer meeting at the civil notary office.
 Normally, both occur on the same day.

-It is essential for the buyers to prepare and make sure they are ready for the meeting at the notary.
+The buyers need to prepare and make sure they are ready for the meeting at the notary.